.

 Protection Against Emerging Threats

 Cyber threats continue to escalate, with attackers developing new ways to exploit weaknesses in healthcare systems.
 Independent clinical laboratories and pathology groups must stay proactive by partnering with their progressive lab vendors to implement up-to-date cybersecurity safeguards and continuously monitor their environments.
-Doing so helps protect against costly financial losses, legal exposure, and the long-term damage of reputational harm.
+Doing so helps protect against costly financial losses, legal exposure, and long-term reputational harm.

 At LigoLab, we recognize the seriousness of these risks and actively support our customers in implementing strong preventive measures designed to mitigate them.